-Provision for Income Taxes (Benefit)-We recognized an income tax benefit of \$50.8 million in 2009 and income tax expense of \$18.5 million in 2010 and \$174.9 million in 2011.
+Provision for Income Taxes-We recognized income tax expense of \$14.5 million in 2010, \$169.9 million in 2011 and \$104.8 million in 2012.
 See Note 12 to our Consolidated Financial Statements for a tabular reconciliation of our statutory tax expense to our actual tax expense.
 Some of the more significant items impacting this reconciliation are summarized below.